YosefLab/Compass/docs_source/source/Compass-Settings.rst

 **\-\-symmetric-kernel**
    Flag to enable symmetrizing the TSNE kernel which takes longer

+.. @Brandon, can you please add examples for the other input files (knn, weights, latent space etc.)

 **\-\-input-knn** [FILE]
    File to input a precomputed kNN graph for the samples.
    File must be a tsv with one row per sample and (k+1) columns.